 1,380

-We provide specialist care and support to 1,380 people living with and dying from a life limiting illness, making 8,479 patient visits across our local communities annually.
+We provide specialist care and support to 1,380 people living with and dying from a serious, often incurable illness, making 8,479 patient visits across our local communities annually.

 327

-We care for 327 patients with complex needs in our inpatient unit and 69 patients were successfully discharged to go home.
+We care for 327 patients with complex needs in our inpatient unit and 21% of patients were successfully discharged to go home.

 Why support us?